Institutional Biosafety Committee (IBC) Charter

 The IBC has the responsibility of oversight of all research proposals which fall under the NIH Guidelines at UNC‐CH.
 These duties include, but are not limited to, the following actions.

-- Review recombinant and synthetic nucleic acid molecule research conducted at or sponsored by UNC-CH for compliance with the NIH Guidelines as specified in Section III, Experiments Covered by the NIH Guidelines.
+- Review recombinant and synthetic nucleic acid molecule research conducted at or sponsored by UNC-Chapel Hill for compliance with the NIH Guidelines as specified in Section III, Experiments Covered by the NIH Guidelines.

 - Notify the Principal Investigator of the results of the IBC’s review or approval.